‘At the time that I signed up for the coaching, I was struggling to find space for myself within my schedule. I …Read More

 Interestingly, not all of them are wrong.
 In reality, coaching is a broad term that covers a lot of ground.

 After all, any kind of coaching that improves your leadership capacity – even on a one-on-one basis, can be considered leadership coaching.

 In this blog, we’ll look at leadership coaching as it applies to when a coach is contracted to work with a company’s leadership team.
 We’ll investigate the types of things that a coach works on with his or her clients and what the benefits they experience are.
 It might help you to decide whether leadership coaching is right for you (or your company).

 The truest definition of the term leadership coaching applies to when a contracted coach improves the leadership abilities at a given company.

 Think of it like instruction for the management team of a business.
 It’s normally targeted at the executive roles such as team leaders, directors or managers.
+Leadership coaching can also be targeted to women leaders.
 It can help get all the leaders of an organisation on the same page and get things running smoothly.